bs-va/encre-css/crates/encre-css/src/plugins/interactivity/scroll_margin/README.md

 ### Tailwind compatibility

-Scroll margin values don't follow Tailwind's philosophy of restraining possible values and all spacing values are supported.
+Scroll margin values don't follow Tailwind's philosophy of limiting possible values and all spacing values are supported.
 They are however perfectly compatible with Tailwind's values.

 ### Arbitrary values